lordofthemorning-DM/raiders-of-the-serpent-sea/content/4. Classes and Archetypes/Archetypes/Seer.md

 ### Enduring Inspiration
 Your curses may be used to empower (or goad) your allies into ever more daring escapades.
 Starting at 6th level, you can select two new fates for those marked by your Bestow Fate feature.
 - **Bold.** You will increase the first ability check the mark makes each round by the result of a bardic die roll.
-- **Sturdy.** You will increase the first saving throw the mark makes each round by the result of a bardic die roll.
+- **Sturdy.** You will increase the first saving throw the mark makes each round by the result of a bardic die roll.<br>
 In addition, you can now apply Bestow Fate to more than one creature without it ending early so long as no two creatures share the same fate.

 ### Potent Fate